 5 Tips to Select the Best ERP Implementation Partner for Your Business

-Thoroughly evaluating ERP solutions and the vendors that develop them is an important step in your evaluation that deserves a lot of attention.
-But there’s another stakeholder in your ERP implementation that you need to consider with equal importance – the ERP partner that provides implementation and support for your chosen solution.
+Thoroughly evaluating ERP solutions is an important step in your evaluation that deserves a lot of attention.
+While you might be inclined to focus primarily on the ERP vendor selection criteria, there’s another stakeholder in your ERP implementation that you need to consider with equal importance – the ERP partner that provides implementation and support for your chosen solution.
 Given that your partner will become part of your business, working with you not only through implementation, but for years beyond that, selecting the right partner is a critical component of your decision.
 Establishing a strong working relationship is essential to both initial and long-term success with your ERP system.

 You want a partner that has extensive knowledge of the system itself, as well as experience working with companies like yours.
 But you should also look for fit.
 How do they do business?
 Do their values and approaches align with yours?
 Do they understand your culture?